mujtabax18/BCI-Classification/Readme.md

 ## Python

 The Python code is consisting of helper code which acts like a converter between Matlab and Python for Transfering of DataSet.

+Instructions if you want to use it Place your mat files
+       in the folder named "mat" and set the basepath one folder before mat folder like that location/mat will be the mat files folder and location will be the basepath folder
+       It is because this package generate the seperate folder for each step